onosproject/onos-docs/docs/content/developers/community-info.md

 ## Mailing list

-The onos-config project currently leverages the `ONOS` developers mailing list:
+The µONOS project currently leverages the `ONOS` developers mailing list:
 <onos-dev@onosproject.org>
-**Note** We kindly ask to have the start of the subject to be `[onos-config]`
+**Note** We kindly ask to have the start of the subject to be `[micro-onos]`

 ## Slack channel
-The onos-config project has a slack channel in the `onosproject` slack: `#micro-onos`.
+The µONOS project has a slack channel in the `onosproject` slack: `#micro-onos`.
 If you want to join the `onosproject` slack please join [here](https://slackin.onosproject.org) and the subscribe to our channel.

 ## Calendar

-The onos-config project leverages the common `ONOS` calendar which can be found at this [link](https://www.google.com/calendar/embed?src=onosproject.org_6l261cnjim09dv9sulta3bgcmc%40group.calendar.google.com&ctz=America/Los_Angeles).
+The µONOS project leverages the common `ONOS` calendar which can be found at this [link](https://www.google.com/calendar/embed?src=onosproject.org_6l261cnjim09dv9sulta3bgcmc%40group.calendar.google.com&ctz=America/Los_Angeles).
 If you instead would like to add the calendar to your personal Google Calendar, please add the copy the following string
  ```